forbiddencactus/Galah/Galah/README.md

 - 3D Audio, and one day, support for MOD files?
 - An editor, built on top of Galah's own tech.

+## Licence, contributors, and attributions

+They can all be found in LICENCE.MD, CONTRIBUTORS.MD, and ATTRIBUTIONS.MD, inside this package.
+Galah is licenced using the MIT Licence.